-Record observations: If a leg condition concern or impaired mobility is observed, record the instance and the corrective action taken (e.g., culled, monitored, moved to rehabilitation pen, followed up with nutritionist).
+Record observations: If a leg condition concern or impaired mobility is observed, record the instance and the corrective action taken (e.g., culled, monitored, followed up with nutritionist).

 Assess potential leg issues: Evaluate hock skin and joint condition routinely to be able to track and trend the KWI.